ypereirareis/vagrant-elasticsearch-cluster/README.md

 * [http://10.0.0.11:9200/_plugin/HQ/](http://10.0.0.11:9200/_plugin/HQ/)

 The default configuration (HTTP enabled for all nodes) allows you to use any of your VM IPs.
-If one (or more) of your nodes fail, try with another IP to see what happened.
+If one (or more) of your nodes fails, try with another IP to see what happened.

 By default the cluster nodes have an IP following the pattern "10.0.0.%d" as you can see in [Vagrantfile](Vagrantfile).
 But you can change it using an ENV var :